kubicorn/kubicorn/docs/walkthrough.md

 # Walkthrough

-In the following, we gonna show you how to use `kubicorn` to ramp up a Kubernetes cluster in AWS, use it and tear it down again.
+In the following, we're going to show you how to use `kubicorn` to ramp up a Kubernetes cluster in AWS, use it and tear it down again.

 As a prerequisite, you need to have `kubicorn` installed.
 Since we don't have binary releases yet, we assume you've got Go installed and simply do: